 “My [gastroenterologist] had done a surgery on me a year and eight months before that and knew those spots weren’t there at that time,” Micciche said.

-Micciche’s friend and neighbor Dr. Anthony Baratta, another GI specialist, works part-time at Highland Hospital in Rochester.
-He was there to greet Micciche when she woke up from surgery.
+Micciche’s friend, neighbor and GI specialist, Dr. Anthony Baratta, was there to greet her when she woke up from surgery.

 “When [Baratta] came into the recovery room, I could tell something was very wrong,” she said.
 “I could just tell from the look on his face.”